Jak3Gil/Melvin_o8/README.md

 - Self-regulating: automatically saves after each adaptation
 - Persistent learning across sessions

+**Persistent Context and Cumulative Intelligence**:
+- **All edge weights persist**: When .m file loads, all nodes and edges are restored with their weights
+- **Cached sums reflect entire history**: `outgoing_weight_sum` and `incoming_weight_sum` include ALL past edge weights
+- **Context is cumulative**: Local context calculations use cached sums that reflect:
+  1. Past inputs (all previous interactions saved to .m file)
+  2. Past outputs (edges created from system's own generated outputs)
+  3. Current input (edges being created/strengthened right now)
+- **Intelligence accumulates**: Nodes with more history have higher context, making relative comparisons more meaningful
+- **No reset**: System never "forgets" - every interaction (input or output) becomes part of persistent context
+- **Outputs become knowledge**: When system generates output, those patterns are saved and affect future context calculations

 **Why This Matters**:
 - Programs that learn and improve
-- State persists naturally
+- State persists naturally (including all edge weights that affect context)
-- Can resume learning where left off
+- Can resume learning where left off (context reflects entire history)
-- Each .m file is a unique learning system
+- Each .m file is a unique learning system (context is unique to its learning history)
+- Intelligence compounds: More interactions → higher context → better relative comparisons → clearer paths

 ---